sassdawe/hnd3884.github.io/_posts/en.md

 The analysis below was performed on Microsoft SharePoint Enterprise Server 2016 version

 ## Patch analysis
 Install patch January and February 2022 of Sharepoint 2016, gather Sharepoint dll files and decompile into source.
-Add a few post-filter steps to remove unnecessary elements (comments, ...).
+Then add a few post-filter steps to remove unnecessary elements (comments, ...).
 Finally compare the two patches to find where the code is used by developers to patch.
 A Deserialization patch location is found at Microsoft.Office.Server.Internal.Charting.UI.WebControls.ChartPreviewImage.loadChartImage()

 ![image](/assets/posts/cve-2022-22005/2.png)